Renault profit gain fails to avert cash disappointment

-Operating profit rose 25 percent to 729 million euros ($979 million), Renault announced on Tuesday, lifting the operating margin from 2.9 percent to 3.7 percent of sales, which fell 3 percent to 19.82 billion euros.
+Operating profit rose 25 percent to 729 million euros (576 million pounds), Renault announced on Tuesday, lifting the operating margin from 2.9 percent to 3.7 percent of sales, which fell 3 percent to 19.82 billion euros.

 But Renault shares sagged 3.2 percent after it said automotive free cash flow weakened to a negative 360 million euros from a year-earlier deficit of 31 million.